 Portland, Maine is a dog friendly city with numerous hotels and restaurants welcoming dogs to stay, dine, and vacation with owners.

 Once you’ve had your fill of Portland’s culinary and cocktail scene, head out for a scenic coastal walk on Portland’s working waterfront, in one of our lush parks, or along the sandy beach.
 If heading into the city at night, treat yourself to dog-friendly live music performances on patios along the waterfront.

 Our Dog-Friendly Portland, Maine guide is all you need for the perfect day with your dog.
-No great doggie date would be complete without a visit to Portland’s best pet retailer, The Fish & Bone.
-The Fish & Bone is a local pet retailer that focuses on pampering your pet.
-They offer only the best in raw, fresh food, toys, treats, and accessories.
+No great doggie date would be complete without a visit to Portland’s top premier boutique, Uncommon Paws.
+The most adorable mom-and-pop pet store in the area, Uncommon Paws focuses on pampering your pet.
+They offer only the best in food, toys, treats, apparel and accessories.

 In this blog you’ll find:

 - Dog-Friendly Adventures